-DUBAI, UAE, November 13—Gemological Science International (GSI) is pleased to announce that they will be presenting a seminar entitled “Man Made Diamonds — Myths and the Facts — Realities” to interested parties at the DMCC Dubai on 20th November Monday at 9.00 a.m.
-The presenters are Ms. Seema Athavale, Chief Gemologist – GSI and Mr. Nicholas Del Re, Chief Information officer – GSI.
-The seminar is intended to educate the audience as to the growth of man-made diamond manufacturing and to discuss ways in which this interacts with the other components of the trade, in particular, the natural diamond jewelry industry, and how these interactions can be successfully managed.
+Gemological Science International (GSI) presented a seminar entitled ‘Man Made Diamonds – Myths and the Facts – Realities’ to the interested parties at the DMCC Dubai on 20th November, Monday at 9.00 a.m.
+The seminar was intended to educate the audience as to the growth of man-made diamond manufacturing and discussed ways in which this interacts with the other components of the trade, in particular the natural diamond jewelry industry, and how these interactions can be successfully managed.

 Gemological Science International (GSI) is the only major gemological body established in the 21st century.
 Founded in 2005 in New York City, it provides reliable gemstone identification and grading services, is engaged in gemological research, and also offers a variety of educational programs to help prepare the new generation of professional graders.

 GSI is proud to offer Gemological services that are reliable, efficient, and convenient on a global scale by working in close proximity to our clients.
 Therefore, it has grown to become one of the largest gemological entities in the world with offices spanning four continents.

 💎 Where is Gemological Science International (GSI) located?

 GSI is headquartered in New York, NY.
 It has 13 laboratories on four continents and in a number of countries: the United States, India, Dubai, Israel, Belgium, Hong Kong, and Botswana.
 This makes GSI one of the largest independent gemological organizations in the world.

 💎 Is there a difference between grading reports issued by different GSI laboratories?